Numerical dimension and locally ample curves: Preliminaries

-of $k$-vector spaces. \end{definition} \begin{proposition}\cite[Proposition 7.2, 7.5]{Har77} Let $X$ be a projective scheme of dimension $n$.
+followed by $t$, is perfect. \end{definition} \begin{proposition}\cite[Proposition 7.2, 7.5]{Har77} Let $X$ be a projective scheme of dimension $n$.
 Then the dualizing sheaf for $X$ exists and is unique up to unique isomorphism. \end{proposition} We now show that a dualizing sheaf can be embedded into a sufficiently ample line bundle.
 The proof can be found in the proof of \cite[Theorem 9.1]{Tot13}, but we include here for the sake of convenience. \begin{lemma}[Embedding a dualizing sheaf into a line bundle] Let $X$ be a projective variety of dimension $n$.
-Given an ample divisor $H$ on $X$.
 Then $\omega_X$ is torsion-free.
-Moreover, there is $l$ such that there is an embedding $\omega_X\hookrightarrow \mathscr{O}_{X}(lH)$. \end{lemma} \begin{proof} Let us first show that $\omega_X$ is torsion-free.
+Moreover, given an ample divisor on $H$, there is $l$ such that there is an embedding $\omega_X\hookrightarrow \mathscr{O}_{X}(lH)$. \end{lemma} \begin{proof} Let us first show that $\omega_X$ is torsion-free.
 Indeed, let $\mathscr{T}\subset\omega_X$ be the torsion subsheaf.
 Then

 The last equality follows from the fact that $\mathscr{T}$ is supported at a proper closed subscheme of $X$.

 As $\omega_X$ is generically a line bundle, $\omega_X^{\vee}\neq 0$.
 For $l$ large, there is a nontrivial section $s\in H^{0}(X,\omega^{\vee}\otimes \mathscr{O}_X(lH))$.
 This induces a nontrivial map $\omega_X \rightarrow \mathscr{O}_X(lH)$, which has to be an injection, since $\omega_X$ is torsion free of rank $1$. \end{proof}